pmuens/awesome-serverless/README.md

 - [From PHP to serverless computing](https://medium.com/@keithwhor/rise-of-functions-as-a-service-how-php-set-the-serverless-stage-20-years-ago-ccb560c5f422) - How PHP set the “serverless” stage 20 years ago.
 - [Serverless by design](https://serverless.zone/serverless-by-design-6cd2cba03779) - A visual approach to serverless development.
 - [OpenFaaS accelerates serverless Java with "AfterBurn"](https://blog.alexellis.io/openfaas-serverless-acceleration/) - How the "AfterBurn" implementation accelerates the Java runtime execution time on OpenFaas significantly.
+- [It’s all about functional stateless microservices](https://siliconangle.com/blog/2017/08/27/serverless-computing-functional-stateless-microservices/) - Introduction post about the history of serverless computing and the up- and downsides using this approach.

 ## Screencasts